2020 Karachi floods: Physical Impact

-The floods have also caused enormous physical damage to the area.
+The floods caused enormous physical damage to the area.
 Heavy rainfall caused flooding in Karachi, inundation of streets, houses and outdated urban drainage systems, and collapse of lines, resulting in large-scale power failure in the city.
 23 houses were partially damaged and 1 house was completely damaged.
 The Pakistan government also reported that nearly 1 million acres of crops were destroyed by the floods.
 The fields of cotton, vegetables, onions, tomatoes, and sugarcane were affected.
 In addition, the rainstorm destroyed the main infrastructure of the city and made the highway network impassable.
 The entire residential area and market were flooded, causing losses worth millions of rupees to houses and enterprises.